GSparkyy/Portfolio/CTF/SQL Injection/Lab 3/Writeup.md

 ---

 ## Objective
-Utilize an input field vulnerable to SQL Injection to extract data from the columns "username" and "password" in the "users" table.
+Utilize an input field vulnerable to SQL Injection to extract user login credentials from the given columns "username" and "password" in the "users" table.

 ---